 Results

-Characteristic of the study cohorts
+Characteristic of the study cohorts – SIMMUN and INCOV

-Herein, two cohorts of uninfected and SARS-CoV-2-positive individuals were analyzed.
+Two separate cohorts of uninfected and SARS-CoV-2-infected individuals were analyzed (SIMMUN and INCOV).
 Out of 215 individuals enrolled in the SIMMUN study, 165 participants with a complete study variable dataset were analyzed (Figure 1, Supplementary Table S1).
-The excluded individuals were characterized by more frequent psychiatric disorders, depression and anxiety signs, elevated mental stress scoring and less frequent SARS-CoV-2 infections as compared with the analyzed participants (Supplementary Table S2).
-SARS-CoV-2-positive individuals accounted for 61% of the analyzed SIMMUN cohort.
+The excluded individuals were characterized by more frequent mental disorders, higher percentages of clinically significant signs of depression and anxiety (HADS scoring), higher values for mental stress (PSS-4)g and less frequent SARS-CoV-2 infections as compared with the analyzed participants (Supplementary Table S2).
+Individuals with status post SARS-CoV-2 infection accounted for 61% of the analyzed SIMMUN cohort.
 None of the participants had received anti-SARS-CoV-2 vaccination prior to enrollment.
 Males represented 38% of the cohort and the median age was 50 years.
-The gender and age structure of the SARS-CoV-2-negative and -positive subsets was comparable.
-In the entire SIMMUN cohort, 47% of participants were overweight or obese, the physical disorder rate was 51%; these figures were comparable between SARS-CoV-2-negative and -positive individuals.
-Psychiatric disorders affected 41% of participants and were significantly more common in SARS-CoV-2-negative (50%) than in SARS-CoV-2-positive individuals (28%, p = 0.021, effect size: p = 0.021).
-Signs of depression and anxiety, and intensity of mental stress were gauged with the HADS depression, HADS anxiety and PSS-4 tools, respectively (44,45).
-The psychometric tools displayed good-to-excellent internal consistency (ω = 0.74 - 0.96) (53) (Supplementary Figure S1).
-Clinically relevant anxiety signs (HADS ≥ 8) (45,46) were more frequent in the uninfected (43%) than in the SARS-CoV-2-positive subset (20%, p = 0.013, effect size: V = 0.23).
-Depression signs were more common in SARS-CoV-2-negative (31%) than in SARS-CoV-2-positive participants (16%), yet this effect was no significant.
-Scores of mental stress were comparable in both SARS-CoV-2 subsets (negative: median 6, positive: median 5 points).
+The gender and age structure of the SARS-CoV-2-negative and status post SARS-CoV-2 infection subsets was comparable.
+In the entire SIMMUN cohort, 47% of participants were overweight or obese and 51% self-reported a physical disorder; these figures were comparable between SARS-CoV-2-negative individuals and such with status post SARS-CoV-2 infection.
+Mental disorders diagnosed by a mental health professional affected 41% of participants and were significantly more common in SARS-CoV-2-negative (50%) than in individuals with status post SARS-CoV-2 infection (28%, p = 0.021, effect size: p = 0.021; table 1).
+The employed psychometric tools (HADS for assessment of anxiety and depression and PSS-4 to assess mental stress) displayed good-to-excellent internal consistency (ω = 0.74 - 0.96) (53) (Supplementary Figure S1).
+Clinically relevant anxiety symptoms (HADS ≥ 8) (45,46) was more frequent in the uninfected (43%) than in the individuals with status post SARS-CoV-2 infection (20%, p = 0.013, effect size: V = 0.23).
+Clinically relevant depressive symptoms were more common in SARS-CoV-2-negative (31%) than in the participants with status post SARS-CoV-2 infection (16%), yet this effect was not statistically significant.
+Scores of mental stress were comparable in both SARS-CoV-2 subsets (negative: median 6, status post SARS-CoV-2 infection: median 5 points).
 As expected, titer of antibodies against the S1/S2 SARS-CoV-2 protein (anti-RBD IgG) was significantly higher in the convalescent subset (median: 16 AU) as compared with uninfected individuals (median: 0.31 AU, p < 0.001, effect size: r = 0.84).
-In 73% of SARS-CoV-2-infected SIMMUN study participants, the infection was mild and ambulatory (Table 1).
+In 73% of SARS-CoV-2-infected SIMMUN study participants, the infection was mild and treated on an outpatient basis (Table 1).

-Out of 645 individuals initially enrolled in the INCOV study (41,47), 167 participants with 354 samples with a complete study variable dataset were analyzed (Figure 1, Supplementary Table S3 - S4).
+Out of 645 individuals initially enrolled in the INCOV study (41,47), 167 participants (providing 354 individual samples) with a complete study variable dataset were analyzed (Figure 1, Supplementary Table S3 - S4).
 SARS-CoV-2-positive individuals comprised 84% of the analyzed INCOV collective.
-Males constituted 56% of participants, the median age was 60 years.
-SARS-CoV-2-positive participants (median age: 62 years) were significantly older than the uninfected subset (median age: 56 years, p = 0.044, effect size: r = 0.17).
-Shares of overweight or obese individuals were higher among SARS-COV-2-positive (74%) than SARS-CoV-2-negative participants (55%), yet this effect missed statistical significance.
-Nearly all (97%) of SARS-CoV-2-positive INCOV individuals were hospitalized due to a moderately or critically severe infection (Table 2).
+56% of the analyzed participants were male, the median age was 60 years.
+SARS-CoV-2-positive individuals (median age: 62 years) were significantly older than uninfected participants (median age: 56 years, p = 0.044, effect size: r = 0.17) and percentages of overweight or obese individuals were higher among SARS-COV-2-positive (74%) than uninfected participants (55%), this effect was not statistically significant.
+Nearly all (97%) of SARS-CoV-2-positive individuals in the INCOV cohort were hospitalized due to a moderate, severe or critical infection severity (Table 2).